ishratumar/javascript30days-challenge/README.md

   4. play()
   ```

-   ✦```classList``` proprty -> The classList property returns the CSS classnames of an element.
+   ✦ ```classList``` proprty -> The classList property returns the CSS classnames of an element.
 It returns a DOMTokenList.<br>
    **Found a very useful tool for JavaScript events Keycodes at [keycodes.info](https://keycode.info/)**.<br>

    # JavaScript 30-Day 2
    ## CSS + JS clock 🕓
   ### ✍️ My learnings from this mini-project:
-   - I have learnet about CSS transitions and transform
+   - Learnt about CSS transitions and transform
    - The ES6 **'const'** keyword
    - Live UI update after few seconds
    - **Element.style** for inline styling

    # JavaScript 30-Day 3
    ## Update CSS Variables with JS☑️
-   ✦The goal today was to create an Image editor to control the spacing, color, and blur by modifying CSS variables with JavaScript.
+   ✦ The goal today was to create an Image editor to control the spacing, color, and blur by modifying CSS variables with JavaScript.

    CSS variables explained:
    - spacing